yashbudd/AI-Nah/README.md

 - React (client-side UI components)
 - Mapbox GL JS for interactive maps
 - TensorFlow.js + coco-ssd in a Web Worker for browser-based detection
-- @google/genai for Gemini-powered chat (server / serverless API)
+- Azure and OpenAI for Gemini-powered chat (server / serverless API)
 - @elevenlabs/elevenlabs-js for AI-powered text-to-speech
 - MongoDB for hazards and persistence